etcd-io/website/content/en/blog/2025/zombie_members_upgrade.md

 ## Issue Summary

-Recently, the etcd community addressed an issue that may appear when users upgrade from v3.5 to v3.6.
+Recently, the etcd community addressed an issue that may appear when users [upgrade from v3.5 to v3.6].
 This bug can cause the cluster to report "zombie members", which are etcd nodes that were removed from the database cluster some time ago, and are re-appearing and joining database consensus.
 The etcd cluster is then inoperable until these zombie members are removed.

 In etcd v3.5 and earlier, the v2store was the source of truth for membership data, even though the v3store was also present.
 As a part of our [v2store deprecation plan], in v3.6 the v3store is the source of truth for cluster membership.
 Through a [bug report] we found out that, in some older clusters, v2store and v3store could become inconsistent.
 This inconsistency manifests after upgrading as seeing old, removed "zombie" cluster members re-appearing in the cluster.